photo: the Sweat(er)shop and D-stillery at the Utrecht Science Park, Cynthia Hathaway

 -is there a need and urgency for creating an alliance around wool (such as WASA), and in terms of its social benefits?
 With a diversity of issues associated with wool, who would these members be?

 -what can this diverse research into a material such as wool mean for design and artistic research and practice?

 The Wool Alliance for Social Agency is generously supported by:

 Who am I?

 I am a Canadian designer trained and working in The Netherlands.
-I use artistic research, make artistic interventions and prototypes, and interdisciplinary collaborations for putting the ‘public’ back into public space making.
+I use participatory artistic research, with interventions and prototypes, to put the ‘public’ back into public space making.
 I design spaces where local expertise, in all its diversity, can be showcased, creating opportunity for self-organization and co-production of the spaces we could better co-inhabit.
 I am inspired by communities who are often not a part of the mainstream, and have methods of surviving in a DIY or DIT fashion, such as Mennonites, giant vegetable growers, antique car hobbyists, and most recently, shepherds.
 The way they ‘keep in the world but are not of it’ often goes hand in hand with sustainable practices of energy use, food production, ecological sensitivity and interspecies relations.
 However, these groups are being impacted by climate change, geopolitics and over regulation, threatening a way of life and an enormous knowledge bank of sustainable practices.
 My aim is to research and document this knowledge by producing spaces for cross – disciplinary – species exchange and co-productions.
 Curating unexpected partners to inform, for example, urban development and rural revitalization, offers the hybridization of experience, skill and perspective needed for the production of inclusive communities.